keymetrics/docker-pm2/README.md

 Versions available:

-- keymetrics/pm2-docker-alpine:latest with the latest version of Node.js
+- keymetrics/pm2-docker-alpine:latest with `node:alpine`
-- keymetrics/pm2-docker-alpine:7 with Node.js 7.4
+- keymetrics/pm2-docker-alpine:7 with `node:7-alpine`
-- keymetrics/pm2-docker-alpine:6 with Node.js 6.9
+- keymetrics/pm2-docker-alpine:6 with `node:6-alpine`
-- keymetrics/pm2-docker-alpine:4 with Node.js 4.7
+- keymetrics/pm2-docker-alpine:4 with `node:4-alpine`
-- keymetrics/pm2-docker-alpine:next with Node.js latest and pm2@next
+- keymetrics/pm2-docker-alpine:next with `node:alpine` and `pm2@next`

 These images are automatically built from the Docker hub based on this Github repository folder arrangement.